AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Some MLOps tools and techniques that facilitate reproducibility are:

-• Experiment tracking: Developing AI and ML models is an iterative process where practitioners experiment with different model components such as datasets, model parameters, and codes.
-Experiment tracking tools help keep track of important information about these experiments in a structured manner.
+• Experiment tracking: Experiment tracking tools help keep track of important information about these experiments in a structured manner.

-• Versioning: Similarly, data versioning tools help keep track of different versions of AI models with different model types, parameters, hyperparameters etc. and allow companies to compare them.
+• Model Versioning: Similarly, data versioning tools help keep track of different versions of AI models with different model types, parameters, hyperparameters, etc. and allow companies to compare them.

-• Registry: Model registry is a central repository for all models and their metadata.
-This helps data scientists to access different models and their properties in different times.
+• Model Registry: Model registry is a central repository for all models and their metadata.
+This helps data scientists to access different models and their properties at different times.

 Feel free to check our article on MLOps tools and our data-driven list of MLOps platforms for more on MLOps tools.